Best Beaches for Surf Fishing San Diego County

 Parking at Solana Beach:

-Within the parameters of “Solana Beach”, we have Fletcher Cove Beach, Tide Beach Park, Table Tops, and Seaside Beach.
+Within the parameters of “Solana Beach”, we have Fletcher Cove Beach, Tide Park Beach, Table Tops, and Seaside Beach.
 As we get further north, some cities have many separate “beaches”.
 Given the limited sand access points, you’ll want to either access Solana Beach by Fletcher Cove or the north side by Swami’s.
 There’s lots of public parking and street parking but some is paid and the rest is limited.
 A good “secret” spot for parking at Solana Beach would be E Circle Drive and Ocean Street.

 Video: Surf Fishing Solana Beach

-Just north of Del Mar, we have Solana Beach.
-Again, this is another intermittent reef.
-One thing to note however is that Swamis State Beach borders Solana Beach.
-Within this general location, we have the San Elijo Lagoon SMCA (No-Take) and Swami’s SMCA and Swami’s SMCA (image).
 Swamis’s SMCA begins near the San Elijo Lagoon inlet and ends near Moonlight State Beach.
 For exact coordinates, refer to this link (image).
 To my knowledge, you can fish the surf at Swami’s Beach and you can even keep your catch so long as it’s of legal size and limits.
 It has to be recreational and by hook and line, but you CANNOT use sand crabs as they are among the “prohibited take”.

 Seems kind of weird to me that they’d be concerned about sand crabs as they’re literally everywhere but they’re within the crustaceans and invertebrates category so we cannot use sand crabs at Swami’s State Beach.
 Do your research before you fish this area as you do NOT want to get fined for illegal take of any sort.
 But, Spotfin, corbina, and other species are good here.

 You’ll find plenty of flat sandy areas at Solana and it’s got enough sand to withstand your typical 5.5 ft high tides and maybe a little higher.
+All that aside, this is definitely one of the best beaches for surf fishing.

 Where To Book Your Stay: